Shreekant-04/Drive_Clone/README.md

   - Restore all deleted files or delete all permanently

 - **Sharing**:
-  - Share files and folders with other users for collaboration.
+  - Share files with other users for collaboration.

 - **File Preview**: Preview files before sharing or downloading.